-The University of Chicago Celiac Disease Center held another successful free blood screening on Saturday, October 10, 2009.
-In addition to screening 500+ people for Celiac Disease--thanks to the generosity of Prometheus Laboratories--our panel of experts took questions for more than an hour and exhibitors showcased delicious gluten free products.
+The University of Chicago Celiac Disease Center will hold another free blood screening on Saturday, October 15, 2011.
+In addition to screening 500+ people for Celiac Disease--thanks to the generosity of Prometheus Laboratories, Phadia and Rudi's Bakery--our panel of experts will take questions from the audience and exhibitors will showcase delicious gluten free products.

 Annual Free Celiac Blood Screening